 D.M.A., Saxophone Performance, University of South Carolina, 2013

 M.M., Saxophone Performance, Ithaca College, 2004

 B.M., Music Theory, Furman University, 2002

-Saxophonist Ian Jeffress is instructor of saxophone at Western Carolina University, where he teaches applied saxophone and coaches saxophone chamber ensembles, as well as teaching courses in music theory.
+Dr. Ian Jeffress is assistant professor of saxophone at Western Carolina University, where he teaches applied saxophone and coaches chamber ensembles, as well as teaching courses in musicianship.

 Assembly Quartet website: http://assemblyquartet.com